BiG-CZ/BiG-CZ-Toolbox/geopandas/install-conda.md

 ### What is Conda?
 Similar to [pip](https://pypi.python.org/pypi/pip), [**conda**](http://conda.pydata.org/docs/) is an **open source package and environment management system** for installing multiple versions of software packages, their dependencies and switching easily between them.
+While it originally was developed to support Python, it now supports multiple languages.
 It works on Linux, OS X and Windows.

-### What is Anaconda?
+This [Aug.
+2016 blog post](https://jakevdp.github.io/blog/2016/08/25/conda-myths-and-misconceptions/) from Jake Vanderplas provides nice clarifications about conda and where it fits in the ecosystem of Python packaging and environments.
+See also [this Continuum Analytics blog post for a great, comprehensive introduction to conda](http://www.continuum.io/blog/conda-data-science) targeted to data scientists; it also has links to a presentation (Youtube and slides) on the same material.

+For additional help you can consult the [UW GeoHack conda introduction](https://geohackweek.github.io/Introductory/00-conda-tutorial/).

+### Anaconda and Miniconda
 [Anaconda](https://www.continuum.io/why-anaconda) is a data science platform that comes with a lot of packages.
-At the core, Anaconda uses conda package management system.

-- List of packages included can be found [*here*](https://docs.continuum.io/anaconda/pkg-docs)

-- If you don't have time or disk space for the entire distribution, try [Miniconda](http://conda.pydata.org/miniconda.html), a bootstrap version of Anaconda, which contains only Python, essential packages, and conda.
-The rest of the packages has to be installed individually.
+At the core, Anaconda uses the conda package management system.
+A list of packages included can be found [*here*](https://docs.continuum.io/anaconda/pkg-docs).
+If you don't have time or disk space -- or the inclination -- to install the entire distribution, try [Miniconda](http://conda.pydata.org/miniconda.html), a bootstrap version of Anaconda, which contains only Python, essential packages, and conda.
+Other packages have to be installed individually.

-- [This Continuum blog post is a terrific, recent and comprehensive introduction to conda](http://www.continuum.io/blog/conda-data-science) targeted to data scientists.
-It also has links to a presentation (Youtube and slides) on the same material.
-An extra nifty aspect of this material is that it "explores how to use conda in a multi-language data science project" with an example combining Python and R libraries.

 **NOTE: We will be using Python 2.7 for this geopandas workshop.**